 Timeline for the Fund

 The work to raise the funds for the Landlord Partnership Fund is underway.
-The official kickoff for the program is scheduled for October 6, 2017, and the program is set to officially begin operation on January 1, 2018.
+Mayor Bowser officially kicked-off the Fund October 6, 2017, and the program is set to officially begin operation on January 1, 2018.

 Please enter your contact information below to learn more and begin the process.